 Integrated cooling vents help shed excess heat and sweat and the jacket as a whole is just well tailored for my long, slender build,

 What I truly love about the jacket, however, is the absolutely tiny package it can fold into and the less than 6oz weight altogether.
-There are few Men’s lightweight waterproof jackets I would rate higher, highly recommended.
+The Marmot Essence is one of the best hiking rain jackets, highly recommended.

 Click here for the Women’s Marmot Minimalist Jacket.